Back to Journal

 1. Even Tissue Integration Prevents Bacterial Isolation

 Biofilm formation typically begins when bacteria adhere to the surface of filler material sheltered from immune surveillance.
 By ensuring the filler is evenly spread and integrated into vascularised planes, immune cells can access the material, preventing bacterial survival.
+Research has shown that bacterial adhesion is enhanced on surfaces with irregular topography and in areas with limited tissue perfusion[10].

 2. Mechanical Disruption of Early Colonisation